 Set Up Honeypots

-Honeypots are fake subnetworks or data storages that security teams deploy as decoys.
+Honeypots are fake subnetworks or data storage that security teams deploy as decoys.
 These network segments have intentional flaws that attract attackers.
 Regular users do not access honeypots, so any activity in that network area is an indicator of third-party presence.

 Honeypots enable a security team to: